 Conclusion.
-Having requested and received such information from the Adviser as the Board believed to be reasonably necessary to evaluate the terms of the Advisory Agreement, the Board determined that approval of the Advisory Agreement was in the best interests of the Fund and its future shareholders.
+Having requested and received such information from the Adviser as the Board believed to be reasonably necessary to evaluate the terms of the Advisory Agreement, and as assisted by the advice of legal counsel, the Board determined that the continuation of the Advisory Agreement was in the best interests of the Fund and its shareholders.